+Each Student shall be responsible for their conduct from the time that he/she has been notified of admission through the actual awarding of a degree, including the academic year and during periods between terms of actual enrollment.
+The Code shall apply to a Student's conduct even if the Student withdraws from the University, while a conduct matter is pending, or if the conduct is not discovered until after a Student has withdrawn or a degree has been awarded.

+Jurisdiction under the Code applies to the conduct of any Student or Student Organization that-occurs on University Premises or On Campus Housing, at University related activities/events, on all locations where a University course, program, or activity is being conducted, including foreign locations, such while the student meets the definition of "student" as study abroad programs articulated in 1.x and the student organization meets the definition of "student organization" as articulated in 1.y, regardless of the geographic or electronic location.
+For allegations regarding accusations of hazing, jurisdiction extends to a student organization or group whether or not officially recognized by the University as required by Florida Board of Governors Regulation 6.02.1.

 - a.
-Each Student shall be responsible for their conduct from the time that he/she has been notified of admission through the actual awarding of a degree, including the academic year and during periods between terms of actual enrollment.
-The Code shall apply to a Student's conduct even if the Student withdraws from the University, while a conduct matter is pending, or if the conduct is not discovered until after a Student has withdrawn or a degree has been awarded. - b.
-Jurisdiction under the Code applies to the conduct of any Student or Student Organization that occurs on University Premises or On Campus Housing, at University related activities/events, on all locations where a University course, program, or activity is being conducted, including foreign locations, such while the student meets the definition of "student" as study abroad programs articulated in 1.x and the student organization meets the definition of "student organization" as articulated in 1.y, regardless of the geographic or electronic location. - c.
 The University reserves the right to impose discipline based on off-campus conduct, including Academic Misconduct.
-Discipline for off-campus conduct may be pursued under the Code if: - The off-campus conduct is specifically prohibited by law or the Code; - The off-campus conduct demonstrates that the continued presence of the Student on campus presents a danger to the health, safety, or welfare of the University community, is disruptive to the orderly conduct, processes and functions of the University, is contrary to the University's mission, or is intimidating or threatening to the University community or member of the University community; or - The off-campus conduct has continuing adverse effects on the campus. - d. b.
+Discipline for off-campus conduct may be pursued under the Code if: - The off-campus conduct is specifically prohibited by law or the Code; - The off-campus conduct demonstrates that the continued presence of the Student on campus presents a danger to the health, safety, or welfare of the University community, is disruptive to the orderly conduct, processes and functions of the University, is contrary to the University's mission, or is intimidating or threatening to the University community or member of the University community; or - The off campus conduct has continuing adverse effects on the campus. e. b.
 A conduct proceeding is not a criminal or judicial proceeding.
-It is designed to address the Charged Student's Respondent's behavior, whether on or off-campus; therefore.
+It is designed to address the Charged Student's Respondent's behavior, whether on or off campus; therefore.
 Therefore, alleged violations of the Code will be addressed independently of any criminal or judicial proceeding and regardless of whether the criminal charges have been dismissed or reduced to a lesser offense.
 In extra-ordinary situations, and at the request of external law enforcement or prosecutor's office, the University may delay its application of this Code.

-e. c.
-The Code does not address:

-- Issues related to research misconduct or violations of FIU Regulation 105.
+- e. \\\\c.
+The Code does not address: - \\\Issues related to research misconductor violations of FIU Regulation 105.
 Resolutions of issues related to research misconduct must be addressed using the University Research Misconduct policy; or, - Issues issues related to professional misconduct.
 Resolutions of issues related to professional misconduct must be addressed at the school or college level.
 Violations of FIU Regulation 105 will be addresses in accordance to that Regulation.